Why Data Source Matters in Degree Planning: CMS vs SIS

 - support auditing and compliance workflows

-- rely on predefined pathways or manual planning in many implementations
+- rely on predefined pathways or manual planning

 Systems built on structured curriculum data (CMS) can: